The LearningOnline Network with CAPA

 LON-CAPA has full LaTeX-support from both online and print.
 In the example, the ammonia mass and the efficiency are randomized.

 LON-CAPA can accept and grade multi-dimensional symbolic answers, including mathematical equivalence.
-In this example, the functions in the vector are randomized.
+In these examples, the functions in the vector are randomized.

 LON-CAPA has full support for physical units, understands all SI-units and their relationships, as well as all prefixes.